Berlin Geothermal Power Plant, El Salvador

-The Berlin Geothermal Power Plant, located 100km east of the El Salvador’s capital city, San Salvador, exploits heat from the Berlin Geothermal Field to generate electricity.
-High pressure steam from the field drives a 44 MW condensation power unit, supplying electricity to the national interconnected power grid.
+Berlin Geothermal Power Plant is located 100km east of El Salvador’s capital city, San Salvador.
+It exploits heat from the Berlin Geothermal Field to generate electricity.
+High-pressure steam from the field drives a 44 MW condensation power unit, supplying electricity to the national interconnected power grid.

-The projects annual emission reductions are estimated to be 150,000 tonnes CO2e per year.
+Berlin Geothermal Power Plant’s annual emission reductions are estimated to be 150,000 tonnes CO2e per year.
+Benefits include:

-- Efficiently exploits of El Salvador’s indigenous resources to meet the country’s rising demand for energy.
-Since 2020, 100% of El Salvador’s population has access to electricity
+- Efficiently exploiting El Salvador’s indigenous resources to meet the country’s rising demand for energy – since 2020, 100% of El Salvador’s population has had access to electricity

-- Enhances El Salvador’s energy security through fuel diversification.
+- Enhancing El Salvador’s energy security through fuel diversification

-- Reduces El Salvador’s reliance on imported fossil fuels.
+- Reducing El Salvador’s reliance on imported fossil fuels

-- Supports the conservation and reforestation program in areas surrounding the plant
+- Supporting a conservation and reforestation program in areas surrounding the plant.

-The corresponding carbon credits were verified under the UNFCCC’s CDM by the approved third-party auditor, ICONTEC
+The corresponding carbon credits were verified under the United Nations Framework Convention on Climate Change (UNFCCC)’s Clean Development Mechanism (CDM) by the approved third-party auditor, ICONTEC.